rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 ## Stroboscopic Sampling

-A continuous phase-space trajectory contains more information than can be seen from a single snapshot. **Stroboscopic sampling** provides a way to extract discrete structure from that trajectory by recording the state of the system at regular intervals,
+A phase-space trajectory describes the states visited by the system and the geometry connecting them, but a static plot does not directly indicate how the trajectory is traversed in time.
+Stroboscopic sampling adds a fixed temporal reference by recording the state of the system at regular intervals,

 $$
 \mathbf{x}_n=\mathbf{x}(nT_s).
 $$

-For a periodic system, the geometry of these sampled points depends on the relationship between the sampling interval $T_s$ and the period of the motion.
-When the two are exactly commensurate, the samples repeat after a finite number of steps.
-When they are slightly mismatched, the sampling phase drifts from cycle to cycle, producing a different pattern.
+For a periodic system, the resulting pattern depends on the relationship between the sampling interval $T_s$ and the period of the motion.
+If the two are commensurate, the sampled states repeat after a finite number of steps.
+If they are not commensurate, the sampling phase drifts from cycle to cycle.

+The sampled points therefore do not represent a new dynamical trajectory.
+Instead, they reveal how the system's motion is traversed relative to a fixed sampling clock.
+This makes the relationship between the pendulum's intrinsic timescale and an external temporal reference visible in phase space.

 ### 5. Commensurability and Stroboscopic Phase Drift

-The figure demonstrates this idea using the linearized pendulum, whose continuous phase-space trajectory is an ellipse.
-The top row uses a sampling interval
+A linearized pendulum provides a simple demonstration of how the sampled phase-space pattern depends on the relationship between the sampling interval and the oscillation period.
+The continuous phase-space trajectory is an ellipse.
+The sampling interval is deliberately chosen relative to the small-angle period rather than derived from the pendulum dynamics; this controlled choice makes the effects of commensurability and phase drift especially clear.
+For the top row,

 $$
 T_s=\frac{T_0}{3},
 $$

-so exactly three samples are taken during each oscillation period.
-The bottom row uses a slightly detuned sampling period,
+so three sampling intervals correspond exactly to one oscillation period:

 $$
-T_s=\frac{T_0}{\sqrt{9.3}},
+3T_s=T_0.
 $$

-which shifts the sampling interval slightly away from exact commensurability.
-The important difference is that $T_s$ is no longer exactly $T_0/3$.
-Consequently, the sampling points do not return to the same three phases after each oscillation, and the sampling phase gradually drifts.
+The sampled states therefore repeat after every three points, producing a triangular pattern in phase space.

 ![Stroboscopic Sampling of Linearized Pendulum](files/stroboscope_basics.png?raw=true)

 **Figure 5.** *Stroboscopic sampling of a linearized pendulum.
 The top row shows exact commensurability, with*
 $T_s=T_0/3$, *while the bottom row shows slight detuning,*
-$T_s=T_0/\sqrt{9.3}$, *and the resulting phase drift.*
+$T_s=T_0/\sqrt{9.3}$, *producing phase drift.*

-In the top-left panel, the continuous phase-space trajectory remains an ellipse, while the sampled points form a triangle.
-Because three sampling intervals make exactly one period,
+For the bottom row, the sampling interval is slightly detuned:

 $$
-3T_s=T_0,
+T_s=\frac{T_0}{\sqrt{9.3}}.
 $$

-the sampling sequence returns to the same phase after every three points:

-$$
-A\rightarrow B\rightarrow C\rightarrow A\rightarrow\cdots
-$$

-The top-right angle-versus-time plot shows the same relationship in the time domain.
-The vertical sampling lines repeatedly intersect the oscillation at the same three phases, so the pattern of sampled states repeats exactly.

-The bottom row demonstrates what happens when the $3:1$ commensurability is slightly disturbed.
-With

-$$
-T_s=\frac{T_0}{\sqrt{9.3}},
-$$

-the sampling interval is no longer exactly one third of the pendulum's period.
-Each sample therefore occurs at a slightly different phase, causing the sampling pattern to drift from cycle to cycle.
-In addition, because

-$$
-\frac{T_s}{T_0}=\frac{1}{\sqrt{9.3}}
-$$

-is irrational, the sampling phase never returns exactly to its initial value.
-The sampled points therefore continue to move around the underlying ellipse rather than repeating as a finite set.

-The angle-versus-time plot makes this phase drift visible directly: the sampling lines gradually move relative to the peaks and troughs of the oscillation.
-The phase-space rosette is therefore not a new trajectory of the pendulum.
-It is the geometric pattern produced by sampling the same continuous trajectory at a slightly mismatched interval.

-This provides a simple demonstration of what stroboscopic sampling reveals: the continuous orbit remains an ellipse, while the discrete sampling pattern records the relationship between the oscillator's period and the sampling clock.
+The sampling interval is now incommensurate with the pendulum's period, so the sampling phase does not repeat exactly.
+Instead, the sampled points gradually move around the underlying ellipse, producing the apparent rosette.
+The continuous pendulum trajectory itself is unchanged; the pattern arises from sampling that trajectory at a fixed interval that does not match its period.

+This simple example establishes the mechanism used in the next experiment.
+There, the sampling interval remains fixed while the nonlinear pendulum's period changes with amplitude, allowing the evolution of the sampling phase relationship to be observed as the pendulum damps.

 ### 6. Amplitude-Dependent Period and Stroboscopic Alignment